p4535992/foundryvtt-template-world-moto-moto-dnd5e/README.md

 The purpose is to help the "I want to be a master" without driving them crazy with the initial configurations.

+**IMPORTANT:** for automatically import all the modules settings you must install the module [Module Management+](https://foundryvtt.com/packages/module-credits) and import the following [Package List](wiki/PackageList.json)

 ## MidQOL advertisement by Moto Moto

 ### Midi does not work with: